 Why Plan An RV Shakedown Trip?

 But what does an RV shakedown trip involve?
 What are its benefits?
 How do you plan and execute an RV shakedown as a first-timer?
-We’ll answer all of those questions and more
+We’ll answer all of those questions and more.

-What is an RV Shakedown Trip?
+What Is an RV Shakedown Trip?

 Most RVers keep their shakedown trip close to home so they can return for any forgotten supplies or tools needed for minor repairs.
 Towable owners will already have a secondary vehicle, but many motorhome owners will have a partner follow behind in a second vehicle in case of a breakdown.

-What Are The Benefits of an RV Shakedown Trip?
+Benefits of an RV Shake Down

 Man checking stovetop pilot light during RV shakedown trip

-Photo by Camping World
+Image by Camping World

 The main benefit of an RV shakedown trip is to, well, shake everything out!
 Let’s break that down further to explain why each camping season should start with an RV shakedown.
+Here’s a quick list of spring RV checks you’ll benefit from planning a trip around:

 How To Plan an RV Shakedown Trip